mhoffman2016/Sodoku/README.md

 number in question, despite that individual cell being capable of many legal moves.
-Credit to the link below for inspiration for this strategy, and a good example. https://www.kristanix.com/sudokuepic/sudoku-solving-techniques.php
+Credit to the link below for inspiration for this strategy, and a good example. https://www.kristanix.com/sudokuepic/sudoku-solving-techniques.php The algorithm finds every "unique candidate" available at any time, and places them all at once.